ROZALIYA0206/whitepaper/README.md

 ##### Overview

-The Proof of Ranking algorithm is a propritary multi variable set of forumlas which assigns each trader on the platform an overall rank.
+The Proof of Ranking algorithm is a proprietary multi variable set of formulas which assigns each trader on the platform an overall rank.

 This scheme allows data to be indexed relative to importance and value.
 Our implementation of multiple variables within the algorithms will consist of numerous factors, a sampling of which are listed below as examples: